crowja/fqutils/README.md

 * fqu_cat - Like Unix cat, but for files in FASTQ format.
 Assuming well-formed input the output is guaranteed to be in lazy-FASTQ (i.e., four line) records.
 Especially useful when your own parsers assume this simpler format.
 * fqu_splitq - Segregate FASTQ input into two output files, based on a collection of identifiers.
 * fqu_summary - Generate summary statistics for FASTQ input.
 * fqu_tidy - Write FASTQ output based on FASTQ input.
 Like fqu_cat, output is guaranteed to be in four line records.
 Provides a "--squash" option for reducing the size of each record, currently by ignoring the second header, and a "--tab-delimited" option if you happen to want the output stream in a four column format.
+These single line records can be particularly convenient for internal processing pipelines.

 ## DEPENDENCIES